-This is the seventh in a series of posts about the differences between a pastoral and a missional church.
+This is the ninth in a series of posts about the differences between a pastoral and a missional church.
 The phrase ‘from pastoral to missional’ came from Harold Percy, who was one of the first people to articulate for me the shift I was experiencing in congregations.

 I have come across a few different ways of describing the differences between the two models of church.
 Somewhere in the past, I picked up a chart in which Harold Percy compares the attitudes and expectations in the two models.
 These posts will work through that chart of comparisons and give some explanation of what I think the differences imply for the way a mainline congregation operates.

-The sixth difference is described this way:
+The eighth difference is described this way:

 The pastoral church is concerned with the church’s institutional nature, organizations and structure, canons and committees.
 The missional church is concerned with culture; with understanding how secular people think and what their needs are.

 The church never exists merely for itself.
 The church is a people gathered by God to be sent into the world as a “sign, witness, and foretaste” (David J. Bosch, Transforming Mission) of the Reign of God.
 Paul tells the church in Corinth that “in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting the message of reconciliation to us.
 So we are ambassadors for Christ, since God is making his appeal through us” (2 Corinthians 5:19-20).

 Churches tend to forget that they exist for the sake of God’s mission in the world for a number of reasons: